 How an inverter aircon works

 A non-inverter air conditioner maintains the temperature in the room by operating its compressor in a start-stop manner with its thermostat calling the shots.
 This is why you hear your aircon roaring back to life after a few moments of it being silent.
-Considering that the compressor uses the most amount of power during startup, a lot of energy is wasted since non-inverter compressors stop and start multiple times a day.
+Considering that the compressor uses the most amount of power during startup, a lot of energy is wasted on non-inverter compressors as they stop and start multiple times a day.

 In contrast, an inverter air conditioner controls the frequency of the incoming electrical current that goes to the compressor which allows the AC to operate at varying speeds – not just start and stop.
 In effect, the inverter compressor does not completely shut off.
 Instead, it operates at a lower speed to maintain the set temperature.
-This allows it to save energy in the long run, but by how much?
+This allows it to save energy in the long run but by how much?

-Can a window type inverter aircon save energy?
+Can a window-type inverter aircon save energy?

 An inverter window type air conditioner is 15% more energy efficient compared to non-inverter models.
 Let us illustrate: